federico-terzi/federico-terzi.github.io/content/articles/2022-10-17-solving-github-status-stuck-on-pending-with-circlecis-approvals.md

 ### Notes

 - You will need to have `jq` and `curl` installed for the script to work
-- You will need to store a GitHub token (a personal access token could work as well) in a CircleCI environment variable to for the API request to work
+- You will need to store a GitHub token (a personal access token could work as well) in a CircleCI environment variable for the API request to work

 ## Conclusion